websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 1. Click *webserver* in the list of Services.
 1. Click the *Custom Domains* tab and configure the custom domain to match that of the Production environment.
 1. Navigate to the same settings in the Production environment, and remove the custom domain configuration.
-1. Update the DNS records.
+1. Update the DNS records and add the custom domain to the DR environment.
 For more information, see [Custom Domains](../infrastructure-and-operations/networking/custom-domains.md).

 This will result in all traffic being directed to the DR environment.